zcash/zips/zip-liberated-payments.rst

 Clients MAY generate and send the URI before the transaction is built, sent, or confirmed.

-The ``amount`` parameter MUST match the total amount of ZEC in the payment note plus the standard transaction fee for fully-shielded transactions (currently 0.0001 ZEC).
+The ``amount`` parameter MUST match the total amount of ZEC in the payment note plus the standard transaction fee for fully-shielded transactions (currently 0.00001 ZEC).

-There MUST NOT exist any other notes on the blockchain, beyond the payment note derived from the Payment URI, that are addressed to a payment address derived from ``key``.
-Such notes MAY be generated within an implementation (e.g., as speculative pre-generation) but MUST NOT be broadcast for mining.
+There MUST NOT exist any other notes on the blockchain, or broadcast to the node network, beyond the payment note derived from the Payment URI, that are addressed to any payment address derived from ``key`` (with any diversifier).
+Such notes MAY be generated within an implementation (e.g., as speculative pre-generation with various note values) but MUST NOT be broadcast for mining.

+Wallet software MUST NOT expose the ephemeral payment address corresponding to a payment URI (which helps to ensure the prior paragraph).

 The ``desc`` parameter MAY convey a human-readable description of the payment, entered manually by the user or generated by the application in any reasonable manner.

-The encrypted memo fields in the output description containing the payment note commitment MUST be either empty (all-zero), or identical to the ``desc`` parameter (padded with zeros).
+The encrypted memo fields in the output description containing the payment note commitment SHOULD be either empty (all-zero), or identical to the ``desc`` parameter (padded with zeros).

+The payment associated with an URI is not deemed “received” by the recipient until they execute a “finalization” process (see section FOO).

 When conveying payment to users, the sender’s and recipient’s wallet software MAY convey the description encoded in the ``desc`` parameter.

-The recipient’s wallet software SHOULD convey to the user that the ``amount`` and ``desc`` values are merely a claim made by the party who sent the URI, and may be tentative, inaccurate or malicious.
+The recipient’s wallet software SHOULD convey to the user that the ``desc`` value is merely a claim made by the party who sent the URI, and may be tentative, inaccurate or malicious.

 In particular, the recipient’s wallet software SHOULD convey to the user that the amount of ZEC they can successfully transfer to their wallet may be different than that given by the ``amount`` parameter, and may change (possibly to zero), until the finalization process has been completed.